-Many high school, university, church, community, and youth groups come to the San Lucas Parish to volunteer at parish projects.
+Many high school, university, church, community, and youth groups come to the San Lucas Mission to volunteer at mission projects.
 In addition, individuals often come on their own to volunteer for a week or two and learn more about the work at the San Lucas Mission.
 Likewise, individuals wishing to come for longer periods may apply to become part of the long-term volunteer program.

 Work: Short-term volunteers, after receiving an orientation and a tour of the projects, usually participate in projects associated with construction, reforestation, coffee processing & picking, stove-building, and similar tasks.
 Groups with several hands offer invaluable manual labor for ongoing projects; much of the work is physically tiring but, depending on the time of year and specific need, less demanding work is also available.

-The experience of a volunteer at the San Lucas parish is focused on learning.
-In working alongside Guatemalans and accompanying them in their daily activities, volunteers can learn about the richness of Mayan culture, the work of the parish, and life in Guatemala.
-If accepted, volunteers are encouaged to consider six months.
+The experience at the San Lucas Mission is focused on learning.
+In working alongside Guatemalans and accompanying them in their daily activities, volunteers can learn about the richness of the Mayan culture, the work of the mission, and life in Guatemala.

-Volunteers come to be a part of parish projects, form relationships in the community, and learn about the community development efforts of the San Lucas Mission.
-In being a part of this cross-cultural exchange, it is hoped that volunteers grow in their faith, and become more open, aware, and educated global citizens.
+Interns come to be a part of the mission projects including construction, housing, coffee, education, and healthcare.
+Beyond projects, interns form relationships in the community.
+In taking part in this cross-cultural exchange, we hope interns become more open, aware, and educated global citizens.

-Medical volunteers, after receiving an orientation and a tour of the projects, typically accompany local health professionals into outlying communities.
-Volunteering in the Parish clinic is typically unavailable.
+Medical volunteers, after receiving an orientation and a tour of the projects, typically accompany local health promotor into outlying communities.
+Volunteering in the Mission clinic is typically unavailable.
+Surgical groups come at specified times during the year and work closely with Dr. Tun and the Clinic Administrator to schedule.